Update: Three suspects identified in raid of gas station near Cathedral School - Mississippi's Best Community Newspaper

 According to a news release from ACSO, officers were investigating a call about a subject with an assault rifle at 160 St. Catherine Street and the investigation yielded a 9 mm assault rifle and approximately 2 pounds of high-grade marijuana.

-Officers then turned their attention to the Shop N Save gas station at 1 Aldridge St. A search warrant was executed at the store at approximately 3 p.m.
+Officers then turned their attention to the Shop & Save gas station at 1 Aldridge St. A search warrant was executed at the store at approximately 3 p.m.
 Wednesday by officers of Natchez Police Department and Adams County Sheriff’s Office.

 During the search, officers seized glass pipes used to smoke methamphetamine, glass pipes used to smoke crack cocaine, digital scales, hundreds of small zip loc bags commonly used to package narcotics, approximately 1 pound of high-grade marijuana and $24,232.00 in U.S. currency.

-Officers also closed the Shop and Save store for code violations.
+Officers also closed the Shop & Save store for code violations.

 Over the years, law enforcement has received numerous complaints and tips about narcotics being sold illegally at the store, Adams County Sheriff Travis Patten stated in the news release.